JonnHenry/ServerWithFlask/README.md

 # ServerWithFlask
-Create a server with the basic operations create, update, read, delete.
+Create a server with the basic operations create, update, read, delete using Flask.